gridsome/gridsome.org/docs/jamstack.md

 JAMstack is a new way of building websites and apps that delivers better performance, higher security, lower cost of scaling, and a better developer experience.
 It's a Modern web development architecture based on client-side JavaScript, reusable APIs, and prebuilt Markup.

 **No servers.
 No databases.
 Only files.** Deploy your entire site to a CDN and forget about it.
-Traffic or hacking will never break your site.

-Grisome makes building JAMstack websites & apps easy and fast.
+**Grisome is JAMstack development simplified.**

 ## Benefits